 There is also a cover for income which pays the workers when they are unable to work.
 If they get ill or suffer an injury, many workers will need their regular wage for sure and this is how to give it to them without penalizing the company.

-Critical illness cover is also available, and if this is combined with a life, the employee is covered from all sides.
+Critical illness cover is also available, and if this is combined with a life insurance policy, the employee is covered from all sides.
 Again, this is an expensive cover, but considering that a business is only as good as its workers, then it may be wise to get this kind of insurance.

 Some covers, like employer’s liability insurance, are useful but not absolutely necessary.
 This holds true if the employee is a family member.
 However, limited companies do not need this cover if there is just one employee and that person owns fifty percent or more of the shares in said company.

 So the answer to the opening question about offering cover, the answer is yes, as long as the company is prepared to spend money!